 Why “Management by Exception” is dangerous on projects

-One thing we need to be clear on – we are not advocating that Project Managers sit on the shoulders of team members every day so that they see progress and issues – some will refer to that as micro management.
+One thing we need to be clear on at the start.
+We are not advocating that Project Managers sit on the shoulders of team members every day so that they see progress and issues.
+Some will refer to that as micromanagement.
 At the same time, we are referring to a working environment that uses and encourages practices that highlight issues, risks and progress as early and as quickly as possible.

 It suppresses early disclosure of bad news

 Some project management methods encourage ‘management by exception’ (MBE).
 The term can mean many things to many people, but in a project environment, this can lead to both culture and practice where information on issues and performance is slow to emerge.
 Even hidden at times (and yes we are saying that information is deliberately withheld, as we describe later in this post.)

 Why it never suits a project environment:

 So, moving back to MBE – how does this work?
 Management by exception typically ‘expects’ process performance to be normal, and only exceptions need to be highlighted and reported etc. This applies to any form of steady-state operation, but, the question has to be asked, how can this be relevant and appropriate for a project environment?
 Projects could not be more different to ‘normal’.
 At the highest levels of a project (around reporting etc), there may be a focus on top issues, top risks etc, but applying that principle all the way down the project structure is a major mistake.

 Projects are about the future, developing something new, and even discovery at times.
 We have to expect bad and good news and be ready to handle both.